standard-for-public-code/community-implementation-guide-standard/criteria/findability.md

 ## Requirements

-### The codebase MUST be findable using a search engine by description of the problem it solves in natural language.

-### The codebase MUST be findable using a search engine by codebase name.

 ### The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or organizational branding.

 #### Examples

 * [FixMyStreet](https://www.fixmystreet.com/)

+### The codebase SHOULD have a short description that helps someone understand what the codebase is for or what it does.

 ### Maintainers SHOULD submit the codebase to relevant software catalogs.